brodieaustin/avalon-novel/index.markdown

 "We were unsure how to broach the subject, unsure if perhaps these changes reflected some directive from the Crown itself."

-"I have not had any contact with the watcher, India is her name, since the ceremony."
+"I have not had any contact with the watcher or the priests since the ceremony."

 "Which is a concerned fact in of itself."